Best Pet Insurance for Golden Retrievers (2026): Costs, Cancer & Orthopedic Coverage

 Will pet insurance cover cancer treatment for my Golden?

-A high or unlimited annual limit is what keeps a long cancer course from hitting a ceiling mid-treatment.
+*Options were checked July 10, 2026 against current Embrace, Healthy Paws, Figo, and Pets Best materials and vary by pet, state, and issued policy; direct-pay labels describe different processes.
+A high or unlimited annual limit can help keep a long cancer course from hitting a ceiling mid-treatment.
 One Golden owner described Trupanion covering two cancer diagnoses — including an amputation, plus chemo, imaging, and medications — paid directly to the vet.
 Treat that as one owner's experience, not a guarantee: direct pay depends on your clinic participating, and any cap or pre-existing exclusion still applies.

 Will pet insurance cover hip dysplasia, ACL, and TPLO?